nelsonlopezjimenez/astro-tailwindcss-verdaccio/src/content/blog/my4.md

 It’s a small inconvenience, for a good benefit (having hints and type checking that will keep us on the right track).

+If npx command does not work, you should try to install the package pocketbase-typegen.
+I am still testing whether to install the package globally or locally and run the script from that location.
+Pending.
+Some students just copied the file from here and did some modifications for the app to work with selected types.
+If you followed the instructions verbatim, your types should be the same.

 ## Use the logo font for the pages title

 [&rarr; top](#)